git cherry-pick | Learn to Cherry Pick Commits in Git

 To illustrate, let's create a conflict by taking the following steps:

-3.)
-Attempt to cherry pick the last commit from master on top of the feature branch.
+- Attempt to Git cherry-pick master.
+We’ll need to pick the last commit from master on top of the feature branch.

 $ git commit -am 'Another bug fix in master' [master 940fbe9] Another bug fix in master 1 file changed, 2 insertions(+), 1 deletion(-) $ git log --oneline 940fbe9 (HEAD -> master) Another bug fix in master e211810 Bug fix.
 5a34e26 Initial commit. $ git switch feature Switched to branch 'feature' $ git commit -am 'Modified bug fix in feature.' [feature 5f03ffa] Modified bug fix in feature.
 1 file changed, 2 insertions(+), 1 deletion(-) $ git cherry-pick 940fbe9 Auto-merging cherry-picking.ext CONFLICT (content): Merge conflict in cherry-picking.ext error: could not apply 940fbe9...
 Another bug fix in master hint: After resolving the conflicts, mark them with hint: "git add/rm <pathspec>", then run hint: "git cherry-pick --continue". hint: You can instead skip this commit with "git cherry-pick --skip". hint: To abort and get back to the state before "git cherry-pick", hint: run "git cherry-pick --abort".